-There are many things to look forward to in your 50s – taking a bucket list trip with your spouse, trying your hand at a new career (because you have the flexibility to do so), and enjoying the fruits of your labor from the first half-century of your life.
+You have many things to look forward to in your 50s – taking a bucket list trip with your partner, trying your hand at a new career (because you have the flexibility to do so), and enjoying the fruits of your labor from the first half-century of your life.

-Buying life insurance in your 50s does cost significantly more – there’s no way around it.
+If you buy life insurance in your 50s, it does cost significantly more – there’s no way around it.
 If you no longer have financial dependents and have enough savings to cover debts or final expenses, a term life insurance policy might be an unnecessary expense.

-But, if you find yourself in your 50s with people who rely on your income to survive, then buying more coverage might be the right move for you.
+But, if you find yourself in your 50s with people who rely on your income to survive, then buying more life insurance coverage might be the right move for you.

 Real life does not happen on a set schedule.